-There are computers in every class and laptops available in Key Stages 1 and 2 for selected use.
-We have a computer suite consisting of sixteen desktop PCs for which classes are timetabled for at least one lesson per week.
-In addition, we have a stock of 30 iPads.
+There are computers in every class and laptops and iPads are available in Key Stages 1 and 2 for selected use.
+We have a computer suite consisting of sixteen desktop PCs for which classes are timetabled for at least one lesson per week, although the lesson does not always require the use of the suite.
 Children will work individually and collaboratively, in whole class situations and occasionally in smaller groups.